-Caddington is a large village situated between Dunstable and Luton, immediately north of Markyate.
+Caddington is a large village situated between Dunstable and Luton and north of Markyate.

 There is a strong sense of community within the village, with many regular events designed to bring people together.

-There is also a running group, a gardening club and a book, video and jigsaw exchange.
+There is also a gardening club, a baby and toddler group and a book, video and jigsaw exchange.